Special Protection

 • State administrative law judges

-• Federal judges and the federal defenders
+• Federal judges and federal defenders

 • Members of the U.S. Congress and appointees of the President

-For more resources to assist you in removing your name from websites, contact us for access to resources to assist you in removing your name from websites.
+For resources to assist you in removing your name from websites, contact us for access to resources to assist you in removing your name from websites.

 Safe at Home is a program run by the California Secretary of State that provides qualifying California residents with a substitute mailing address to receive mail.
-If you are a Safe at Home participant, you may also instruct websites to not publicly post your home address or home phone number.
-California Government Code section 6208.1(b) requires websites to remove your address and phone number from public display after you make a written demand to that website.
-The written demand must include a sworn statement that describes a reasonable fear for your safety or the safety of someone else living at your address.
+Qualifying residents include victims of domestic violence, sexual assault, stalking, human trafficking, child abduction, or elder or dependent abuse.
+California Government Code section 6208.1(b) prohibits publicly displaying on the internet the home address or telephone number of any Safe at Home participant who makes a written demand to not disclose that information.
+The written demand must include a sworn statement declaring that the person is subject to the protection of Government Code section 6208.1(b) and describing a reasonable fear for their safety or the safety of any person living at that person’s home address.
 A written demand is effective for four years.

-For more resources to assist eligible participants, review these resources for information on how to remove your name from websites.
+If you are a Safe at Home participant, review these resources for information on how to remove your name from websites.

 For more information about the Safe at Home program, please see the Secretary of State’s Safe at Home website or call the Safe at Home toll-free number: (877) 322-5227.

-Additionally, under the California Consumer Privacy Act, all California residents can ask data brokers and other businesses to delete their personal information and to opt out of having their information shared with others.
+Under the California Consumer Privacy Act, all California residents can ask data brokers and other businesses to delete their personal information and to opt out of having their information shared with others.
 For a listing of registered data brokers, go to the Data Broker Registry page.

 If you believe a business is violating the law, you may file a complaint with the California Attorney General's Office.
 The Office uses complaints to learn about misconduct.
 However, we cannot give legal advice or representation to individuals.
 For information on how to find an attorney, see Attorneys/Lawyers.